 Continue Reading

+A story about reading from when our kids were younger.
 We pack the car to go on a family trip, our girls need to go back to the library to renew books.
 The library is a new thing we haven’t been in English speaking countries for a while, now we are, the library is exciting.
 Our son says ‘I don’t have a book for the journey’ we say ‘Use the library’ he chooses three books, he marvels that it is a free service.
 ‘What, for free?
 A book?
 Really?
-Amazing!’ he has three books but I know that he is
+Amazing!’

 Continue Reading